 Childhood can be hard enough, but adding in the symptoms of reactive attachment disorder can make daily life that much more challenging.
 This rare, but serious condition, typically develops when an infant or young child in unable to establish healthy relationships with parents or other caregivers.
-If a child’s basic needs for comfort, affection, and nurturing are not met, then it puts a child at high risk for the development of this disorder, ultimately leading to the onset of more problems in a person’s life later on down the road.
+If a child’s or adolescent’s basic needs for comfort, affection, and nurturing are not met, then it puts a child at high risk for the development of this disorder, ultimately leading to the onset of more problems in a person’s life later on down the road.

 - Being detached from those around him or her